How to Plan Your Retirement in 2023

 If someone needs $50,000 in income but has a retirement portfolio worth $400,000, assuming no taxes and the upkeep of the portfolio balance, they are relying on an unreasonable 12.5% return.
 Planning for early retirement has several advantages, not the least of which is the expansion of the portfolio to guarantee a respectable rate of return.
 A $1 million net retirement investment portfolio would have a predicted return of 5%, which is far more equitable.

-Read More: 7 Best Retirement Planning Apps: 2023
+Read More: 7 Ways to Plan Your Retirement in India: 2023

 Depending on the type of retirement plan you have, your investment returns can be taxed.
 The actual rate of return should therefore be calculated after taxes.
 Nevertheless, determining your tax situation once you begin taking withdrawals is one of the most crucial aspects of the retirement planning process.